msbx5420-class/msbx5420-class.github.io/project.md

 * In the notebook, make sure you specify `spark://spark-master:7077` or `yarn` in `master()` rather than using `local`

 * Please avoid uploading files in JupyterHub.
-The files you read from JupyterHub cannot be run by PySpark and running analysis directly from the file will overload the master node.
+The files you read from JupyterHub cannot be run by PySpark and running analysis directly from the file will easily overload the master node.

 ###  Use HDFS on Cluster